 Back App can have positive effects on the hips and pelvis

-49,5 % of specialists said that patients with hip problems would benefit from training on Back App, and over 39,3 % said that sitting on Back App should give positive effects on hip function.
+Back App also exercises the hips and pelvis, and the open seated posture and the motion of the chair have a positive effect on these body parts.
+49.5 % of specialists also feel that patients with hip problems would benefit from training on a Back App, and 39.3 % feel that sitting on a Back App has a positive effect on hip function.